 There I was, October 2009.
 A fresh college graduate who had the misfortune of receiving my degree at quite literally the worst time in history until now.
 The economy was in the tank and I was applying for dozens of jobs per week with absolutely nothing to show for it.
-I couldn't even get a job at Wendy's (which is probably for the best: Jr. Bacon Cheeseburgers … yum!) so I took the advice I saw everywhere on the internet and went to my own personal hell a networking event.
+I couldn’t even get a job at Wendy’s (which is probably for the best: Jr. Bacon Cheeseburgers … yum!) so I took the advice I saw everywhere on the internet and went to a networking event.

 The thing is, I don’t do well in large groups.
 I’m a textbook introvert.
 In fact, a friend and former boss has me in her phone as “Introvert King.”
 It’s not that I don’t like people, it’s that I am extremely uncomfortable striking up a conversation from scratch with a stranger.
 Even remembering that event all these years later makes my hands sweaty.
 But, I knew that the best way to get my foot in the door and possibly get a job was to get in front of the decision-makers and network.